JuliaGPU/AMDGPU.jl/docs/src/index.md

 [^1]: <https://github.com/RadeonOpenCompute/ROCm/wiki#supported-operating-systems>

-Even though you don't need HIP to use Julia on AMDGPU, it might be wise to make sure that you can build and run simple HIP programs to ensure that your ROCm installation works properly before trying to use it from Julia.

 ## The Julia AMDGPU stack

 Julia support for programming AMD GPUs is currently provided by the [AMDGPU.jl package](https://github.com/jpsamaroo/AMDGPU.jl).
 This package contains everything necessary to program for AMD GPUs in Julia, including: